-I hold a BSc (Hons) 2:1 in Nutritional Therapy from Westminster University and am a member of the professional body for nutritional therapists BANT and am fully insured.
-I also belong to The Nutrition Society and The Royal Society of Medicine.
+I am qualified with a BSc Hons 2:1 in Nutritional Therapy from Westminster University.
+I am registered with the Complementary and Natural Healthcare Council (CNHC) and am a member of the professional body for nutritional therapists BANT.
+I am fully insured.

 My practice and principles